HTTP Source

 Authentication

-To secure your HTTPS endpoint, ensuring it only processes requests from authenticated sources, Panther offers the following modes of authentication:
+To secure your HTTPS endpoint, ensuring it only processes requests from authenticated sources, Panther offers various modes of authentication.

 Shared secret